The Manager, Reader, Unit Manager, and Remediation user roles have all the permissions to view, hide, and flag alerts.

 First make sure that you have frequent or continuous scans scheduled in the VM/VMDR app.
 Alerts will be generated as your scans finish and the results are processed.

-For Managers, you'll create a ruleset (what you want to be alerted on) and a monitoring profile (which hosts you want to monitor and who should be notified).
+For Managers, you'll create a ruleset (what you want to be alerted on) and create a monitoring profile (which hosts you want to monitor and who should be notified).

 For sub-users, you need to talk to your Manager about receiving alerts.
 A Manager will need to add you to a distribution group in a monitoring profile for the hosts you're interested in.
 Once you've been added to the profile, you'll be able to see alerts created from that profile.
 You'll also get email notifications when notifications are enabled.